xtay2/Pseudocode-Interpreter/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Stacktrace**
+If you came here because the interpreters dying words were: "A major error occured inside the interpreter!", please copy/paste the whole stacktrace.

 **To Reproduce**
 Describe the steps to reproduce the behavior and insert a minimal code example in textform: